ehabhussein/AutoGadgetFS-tutorial/README.md

-Do you want to reset the device? [y/n]: n which Configuration would you like to use: 1 which Interface would you like to use: 0 which Alternate setting would you like to use: 0 which Endpoint IN would you like to use: 0x81 which Endpoint OUT would you like to use: 0x2
+Do you want to reset the device? [y/n]: n which Configuration would you like to use: 1
 Checking if device supports DFU mode based on USB DFU R1.1

 ********************************